Hitstar53/manage-landing-page/README.md

 # manage-landing-page
-A manage laning page created as a frontend mentor project
+A manage landing page created as a frontend mentor project
-The project question link can be found at: https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5/hub
+The project link can be found at: https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5/hub

 # Tech Stack